mizdler/MyTank/README.md

 ToDos
 =====
-- lots of work about design and single player mode.
+- lots of work about design.
-- drag and drop list capability in local network screen.
-- bazaar in app purchase.
+- single player mode.